 How Much Does GrandeLash MD Cost?

-A 2mL bottle of GrandeLash MD will lash you nearly three months and it’s currently only $65.
+A 2mL bottle of GrandeLash MD will lash you for nearly three months and it’s currently only $65.
 A bigger, 4mL bottle will last you nearly six months and it priced at $120.

 Even better, you don’t need a prescription – you can order GrandeLash MD online.